TylerAlsop/TylerAlsop/README.md

 # Lets get coding!

-## I'm a full-stack web developer working on my endorsment from Lambda School.
+## I'm a full-stack web developer getting close to being endorsed by Lambda School.
 It's been a fun and challenging road into the world of coding and I'm grateful for every minute of it.

 ## [Resume](https://drive.google.com/file/d/17qnMEskUy8YZ-2GeZ0YuuGW2IupHvExV/view?usp=sharing)
 <p>&nbsp</p>